 Not yet reviewed

-Mr. Cachán is the son of Cuban exiles.
-He and his wife have three daughters.
+Mr. Cachán is the son of Cuban exiles and is fluent in Spanish.

 Languages spoken: English, Spanish